Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Methods

 \subsection{Testing the TEH assumption}

 Formal hypothesis testing can be used to detect heterogeneity in VE across trials.
-Define the TEH assumption as $H_0:VE_0(k)=VE_1(k)=\dots =VE_J(k)$ for all $k\in\{1,2,...,K_J\}$.
+Define the TEH assumption as

 Departures from $H_0$, i.e., differences in VE across trials, are anticipated to be monotonic.
 For example, VE may decrease over calendar time as new SARS-CoV-2 variants emerge.
 Therefore, the test statistic proposed below is intended to detect monotonic departures from $H_0$.

 Let $AUC_j=\sum_{k=1}^{K_J}VE_j(k)$ denote area under the VE curve for the first $K_J$ weeks of trial $j$.
 Recalling that all trials have at least $K_J$ weeks of follow-up, $AUC_j$ is a scalar summary measure that is comparable across trials.
 Consider simple linear regression of ${AUC}_j$ on $j$, and let